JoannaTabbi/JoannaTabbi_6_13052022/README.md

 ## REQUIREMENTS

-Node.js, version: 16.15.0 LTS or later.
+Node.js, version: 16.15.0 LTS or later
-npm version 8.9.0 or later.
+npm version 8.9.0 or later
 MongoDB
 API client e.g. POSTMAN

 ## INSTALLATION

 Clone this repository and open it in your code editor.
 From the root project directory, run *npm install* then *nodemon server*, the server will run on port 3000 (default).
+You can change the port by setting your own value for the PORT environment variable in .env file (see .env.exemple).

+## DATABASE

+The API works with MongoDB NoSQL database : don't forget to paste your MongoDB URI as a MONGO_URI value in .env file in order to connect to the database.

 ## USE